On the Dynamical Stability and Instability of Parker Problem: Introduction

 \subsection{Criterion for stability/instability}

 The linearized equations are convenient to analyze mathematically in order to have an insight into the physical and mathematical mechanisms of the Parker instability.
-Moreover, applying the energy principle \cite{BIBFEAKMDKRM} to the linearized perturbation problem \eqref{c0104}--\eqref{lincom}, the authors have obtained criteria of stability/instability for the linearized perturbation problem \cite{JFJSJMFM}.
-More precisely, in the case of a bounded domain $\Omega$, one has \begin{enumerate}[\quad \ (1)] \item[(1)] if $\Xi<0$, then the linearized perturbation problem is stable; \item[(2)]if $\Xi>0$, then the linearized perturbation problem is unstable, \end{enumerate} where
+Moreover, applying the energy principle \cite{BIBFEAKMDKRM} to the linearized {Parker problem} \eqref{c0104}--\eqref{lincom}, Jiang et.al. have obtained criteria of stability/instability for the linearized {Parker problem} \cite{JFJSJMFM}.
+More precisely, in the case of a bounded domain $\Omega$, one has \begin{enumerate}[\quad \ (1)] \item[(1)] if $\Xi<0$, then the linearized {Parker problem} is stable; \item[(2)]if $\Xi>0$, then the linearized {Parker problem} is unstable, \end{enumerate} where

 and

 here and in what follows $w_{\mm{v}}:=(w_2,w_3)$ and $\mm{div}_{\mm{v}}w_{\mm{v}}:=\partial_2 w_2+\partial_3 w_3$ for $w=(w_1,w_2,w_3)$.

 We mention that by virtue of \eqref{comsteady}, $E(w)$ can be rewritten as